Array

 They serve the function of checking and retrieving information stored within some data structure where that data is stored.

-1. Linear Search algorithm: It is also called sequential search algorithm.
-This algorithm works by sequentially iterating through the whole array from one end until the target element is round.
-If found, the algorithm returns its index, else - 1.
+1. Linear Search algorithm: It is also called a sequential search algorithm.
+This algorithm works by sequentially iterating through the whole array from one end until the target element is found.
+If found, the algorithm returns its index; else -1.

-2. Binary Search Algorithm This type of searching algorithm is used to find the position of a specific value contained in a sorted array.
-The binary search algorithm works on the principle of divide and conquer and is the best searching algorithm because its faster to run.
+2. Binary Search Algorithm: This type of searching algorithm is used to find the position of a specific value contained in a sorted array.
+The binary search algorithm works on the principle of divide and conquer and is the best searching algorithm because it is faster to run.

 Sorting Algorithms 🧲

-Sorting algorithm rearrange a given array of elements in a specific order.
-In case of numbers, it could be ascending or descending order.
+Sorting algorithms rearrange a given array of elements in a specific order.
+In the case of numbers, it could be ascending or descending order.

-1. Bubble Sort It is the simplest sorting algorithm, where is iteratively swaps the adjacent algorithms if they are in the wrong order.
+1. Bubble Sort: It is the simplest sorting algorithm, where it iteratively swaps the adjacent elements if they are in the wrong order.

-5. Quick sort: It is a sorting algorithm that implements the divide and conquer strategy and picks an element as a pivot and partitions the given array around the picked pivot by placing the pivot in its correct position in the sorted.
+5. Quick Sort: It is a sorting algorithm that implements the divide and conquer strategy and picks an element as a pivot and partitions the given array around the picked pivot by placing the pivot in its correct position in the sorted array.

 We'll learn how to implement these algorithms after we have understood what arrays are.